Trafitto/my-micropython-pocket-guide/README.md

 RELP is basically an onboard python console

-Use Ampy for load script
+Use Ampy for run script

 ##### NOTE: You have to use ampy or screen.
 They cannot be used together otherwise it fails to connect

 `ampy --port /dev/ttyUSB0 run blink/blink.py`

+Permanently run the script (Also: Run on boot)

+`ampy --port /dev/ttyUSB0 put blink/blink.py /main.py`